-Domiciliation Agent

-the domiciliation agent appointed by the Fund in accordance with the provisions of the 2010 Law and the Domiciliation Agreement, as identified in the Directory.
+Domiciliation Agent the domiciliation agent appointed by the Fund in accordance with the provisions of the 2010 Law and the Domiciliation Agreement, as identified in the Directory.

-Domiciliation Agreement the agreement entered into between the Fund and the Domiciliation Agent governing the appointment of the Domiciliation Agent, as may be amended or supplemented from time to time.

-Eligible Investor

-an investor who satisfies all eligibility requirements for a specific Sub-Fund or Share Class, as specified for the Sub-Fund or Share Class in the Supplement.
+- Domiciliationthe agreement entered into between the Fund and the DomiciliationAgreementAgent governing the appointment of the Domiciliation Agent, as may be amended or supplemented from time to time. - Eligible Investor an investor who satisfies all eligibility requirements for a specific Sub-Fund or Share Class, as specified for the Sub-Fund or Share Class in the Supplement. - ESMA the European Securities and Markets Authority.

-ESMA

-the European Securities and Markets Authority.